Date of Establishment: Midwinter, 1995

 Membership: 15 virtual members, plus an administrative assistant if requested by the chair.

-- Experience in evaluating library materials, such as relevant course work, on the job materials evaluation experience, writing reviews and/or relevant articles, previous selection committee experience, etc.
+- Experience in evaluating library materials, such as relevant course work, on the job materials evaluation experience, publishing reviews and/or relevant articles in respected publications, previous selection committee experience, etc.

 - Ability to dedicate a significant amount of time to seeking out and reading relevant titles.